gsupp/noms/_recipes/baked-salmon-with-garlic-mashed-potatoes.md

 - Mash potatoes, mix in garlic butter, milk, salt, pepper and garlic powder to taste.
 - Slice lemon in half.
 Squeeze the juice of one half over the salmon.
 Cut the second half into slices.
 - Season salmon with salt and pepper.
 Place cut lemon slices on top.
-- Bake, uncovered, at 425°f for 20-25 minutes or until fish flakes easily with a fork.
+- Bake, uncovered, at 425°f for 20-25 minutes (15-20 minutes for wild caught) or until fish flakes easily with a fork.

 ---